hat3ph/my_swaywm_setup/README.md

 By default, it will auto install the sway wm packages.
 If your Ubuntu/Debian base OS is using the minimal server ISO installation, recommend to install all to have a proper functional system.
 ```
 # optional components installation
-my_swaywm_config=yes # set no if just want an empty swaywm setup
+my_swaywm_config=yes
-audio=yes # set no if do not want to use pipewire audio server
+# set no if do not want to use pipewire audio server
+audio=yes
-extra_pkg=yes # set no if do not want to install the extra packages
+# set no if do not want to install the extra packages
+extra_pkg=yes
-nm=yes # set no if do not want to use network-manager for network interface management
+# set no if do not want to use network-manager for network interface management
+nm=yes
-nano_config=yes # set no if do not want to configure nano text editor
+# set no if do not want to configure nano text editor
+nano_config=no
-autostart_sway=yes # set no to not autostart swaywm once TUI
+# set no to not autostart swaywm once TUI
+autostart_sway=yes
 ```
 ## Login Manager
 SDDM work on sway but I notice it will pull xorg packages as dependency.
 So I just configure to auto run sway after TUI login.